 Home Security Quiz & Checklist

-Use this checklist to help you find opportunities to better protect your home from burglars and improve your safety.
+Use this checklist to help you find opportunities to better protect your home.
 Once you’re done we’ll score your home and make recommendations to you.

 Are some of your lights on timers?